Futrell/ggpylot/README.md

 python setup.py install
 ```

-Goals
+Features
 -----

-1. I want to be able to use R's `ggplot2` package from Python without making the user explicitly deal with R.
+1. Lets you use R's `ggplot2` package from Python without explicitly dealing with R. All ``ggplot2`` functionality should be available.
-2. The Python interface should be very similar to the underlying R interface
-and to the interface in the yhat `ggplot` project.
+2. The Python interface is very similar to the underlying R interface and to the interface in the yhat `ggplot` project.
-3. To the greatest extent possible, automatic compability with updated
-versions of `ggplot2`.
-4. It should work in IPython notebooks.
+3. It works in IPython notebooks.

 Previous projects along these lines